How to set an SBTi target

 A company can set a near-term target and, if desired, a net-zero target.
 The near-term target can be set for 5–10 years from the base year, committing the company to reducing its emissions within this period in line with the Paris Agreement.
 In addition to the near-term target, the company can also set a net-zero target either at the same time or in the following years.
 With this target, the company commits to reducing its emissions by 90% compared to the base year.
 The target year for achieving net-zero falls between 2040 and 2050, depending on the company’s sector.

 Setting an SBTi target and implementing emission reduction measures require effort from companies, which may seem unnecessary or challenging.
 If a company fails to meet its targets or cannot respond to SBTi’s questions and requirements, the term Commitment removed may appear next to its name on the SBTi website, potentially harming its reputation.
-Why, then, do companies still choose to join the SBTi?
+Why do companies still choose to join the SBTi?

 SBTi is globally recognized and has gained prominence in recent years as a key part of companies’ climate efforts.
 The targets set through the initiative are ambitious, and staying on track with them requires companies to make real emission reductions.